Pakistan Resident Representative Site

 Pakistan and The IMF

-Press Release: IMF Executive Board Completes Third Review Under the Extended Fund Facility Arrangement for Pakistan and Approves US$555.9 Million Disbursement
+Press Release: IMF Executive Board Completes Fourth and Fifth Reviews Under Extended Fund Facility Arrangement for Pakistan, and Approves US$1.05 Billion Disbursement

 Regional Economic Outlook Update: Middle East & Central Asia